digitallyamar/JSNotes/README.md

 ## How to run JS code?
 There are two ways:
+  1. In a web browser
+      Eg:

-  1. In a web browser | Eg: 2 + 2 in browser JS console
+          2 + 2 // Try in browser JS console
+  3. Using Node
+      Eg:

-  2. Using Node | Eg: node index.js
+          node index.js

 ---------